Biden brings Palestinians aid but no new peace plan | Politics

 Biden brings Palestinians aid but no new peace plan

-Biden administration officials have rejected Palestinian charges of inaction, pointing to a reversal of the funding cuts and diplomatic freeze imposed by Trump.
-"There was really no connection whatsoever, no discussions with the Palestinians, funding had been entirely severed, there was no prospect of any political discussions of any kind," the official said.
+Biden acknowledged that after years of failed attempts to resolve the conflict, Palestinians living under onerous restrictions in the occupied West Bank and Gaza were suffering.
+"The Palestinian people are hurting now, you can just feel it," he said.

-He said the move to deepen Israel's regional integration was not "an end run around that fundamental issue."
-With little prospect of political progress, the focus is likely to be on the new funding and technical assistance measures Biden announces.
+As well as the money for East Jerusalem hospitals, he will announce measures to upgrade telecoms networks in the West Bank and Gaza to 4G standards by the end of 2023, and other measures to ease travel between the West Bank and neighbouring Jordan.
+There will be a separate $201 million funding package provided through UN relief agency UNRWA to help Palestinian refugees.

-As well as the money for East Jerusalem hospitals, he will announce measures to upgrade telecoms networks in the West Bank and Gaza to high-speed 4G standards by the end of 2023 and other measures to ease travel between the West Bank and neighboring Jordan.
-In addition, there will be a separate $201 million funding package provided through the UN relief agency UNRWA to help Palestinian refugees.
+Before departing, Biden visited the Church of the Nativity in Bethlehem to show support for Christians "who face challenges across the region," the White house said.
+But the atmosphere that greeted Biden in the occupied West Bank was very different from the warm reception he received in Israel, where he was greeted as an old friend and awarded the Presidential Medal of Honor.

-A two-state solution with an independent Palestinian state sitting alongside the existing state of Israel has long been the favored solution for the international community.
-But it has appeared an increasingly distant prospect, with hardening attitudes and waning support on both sides.
-On Thursday, both Biden and Lapid voiced support for the two-state model.
-But with Israel heading for elections in November and little backing for stopping the expansion of Israeli settlements on West Bank land that Palestinians want for a future state, immediate prospects for an agreement appear remote.
+As he was driven to the presidential palace in Bethlehem, signs saying "Mr President, this is apartheid" could be seen along the route, a reference to the accusation by local and international rights groups that Israel's West Bank occupation has created an apartheid system.
+In Bethlehem, a large banner reading "Justice for Shireen" was spread out, and a seat symbolically left empty for the Al Jazaeera journalist by former colleagues covering the meeting with Abbas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)